irmen/prog8/docs/source/technical.rst

 The software stack is implemented as follows:

-- 2 pages of memory are allocated for this, exact locations vary per machine target.
+- 2*128 bytes = 1 page of memory allocated for this, exact locations vary per machine target.
-  For the C64 they are set at $ce00 and $cf00 (so $ce00-$cfff is reserved).
+  For the C64 this page is at $cf00-$cfff.
-  For the Commander X16 they are set at $0400 and $0500 (so $0400-$05ff are reserved).
+  For the Commander X16 it is at $0700-$07ff (top of the "golden ram" area).
   This default location can be overridden using the `-esa` command line option.
 - these are the high and low bytes of the values on the stack (it's a 'split 16 bit word stack')
 - for byte values just the lsb page is used, for word values both pages